World Junior Figure Skating Championships: History

 The International Skating Union (ISU) adopted legislation in 1975 establishing the Junior Figure Skating Championships.
 The championships were established on a two-year trial basis with the understanding that if they were successful, they would be renamed the World Junior Figure Skating Championships.
 The inaugural World Junior Championships took place in Megève, France, in 1976.
 No skaters were permitted to compete who had previously competed at the European Championships, World Championships, or the Winter Olympics, nor could they have previously won a medal at any international senior-level competition.
 Those prohibitions were removed in 1980.
 Mark Cockerell and Suzie Brasher of the United States won the inaugural men's and women's event, respectively.
 Sherri Baier and Robin Cowan of Canada won the inaugural pairs event, and Kathryn Winter and Nicholas Slater of Great Britain won the inaugural ice dance event.

 Controversy arose at the 1977 World Junior Championships when South Africa entered skaters in the competition.
 The Soviet Union filed a written protest with the ISU demanding that South African skaters be barred from competing in response to South Africa's apartheid policies.
 When the ISU refused, the Soviet Union and members of the Warsaw Pact (Bulgaria, Czechoslovakia, East Germany, Hungary, Poland, and Romania) boycotted the competition.
 In response, the ISU placed a "temporary restriction of not taking part in ISU championships" on skaters from South Africa, although South Africa was not expelled from the ISU.

 The competition was elevated to World status beginning in 1978 and the first official World Junior Championships were again held in Megève.
 They were held without interruption until 2021.
 The 2021 World Junior Championships were originally scheduled to be held in Harbin, China; however, the ISU announced the cancellation of the event on November 24, 2020, citing "the pandemic developments and related impact on the organizers and participants."
 The World Junior Championships were the second ISU Championship event to be cancelled during the 2020–21 season, following the cancellation of the 2021 Four Continents Championships on October 16.
 The 2020–21 ISU Junior Grand Prix series had also been cancelled earlier in the season, on July 20.
 With the cancellation of the World Junior Championships, there was effectively no opportunity for junior-level skaters to compete during the 2020–21 season.

-The 2026 World Junior Championships are scheduled to be held from March 2 to 8 in Tallinn, Estonia.